 Double Encryption: Some VPN Providers have started providing Double Encryption.
 Where the traffic is encrypted between your PC and a VPN server, then the VPN server re-encrypts the traffic a second time over a link to a second VPN server.
 From there on your traffic leaves to the Internet destination.
 This certainly does improve anonymity, but I am a bit in doubt about the benefits of double encryption in terms of strength of data protection.
 See below a sample of how DoubleVPN works at NordVPN.

 Double Encryption at NordVPN

-Logs : Some VPN providers do keep logs, others do not.
+Logs: Some VPN providers do keep logs, others do not.
 If you choose a US VPN provider it does not matter how much encryption you get, as per the PATRIOT act the VPN providers have to hand over all the info on request.
 If you choose a VPN provider in the EU you are slightly better of.
-Things are way more complicate to get to your data.
+Things are way more complicated to get to your data.
 The EU does put a bit more emphasis on individual privacy than the US government.
-If you are paranoid you can go for a VPN provider in Panama with no VPN traffic logs, no payment logs and no valid email address needed, an example of such a provider is Proxy.sh.
+If you are paranoid, you can go for a VPN provider in Panama with no VPN traffic logs, no payment logs and no valid email address needed, an example of such a provider is ExpressVPN.

 - United States

-- I am pretty use some of the countries in GCC “UAE, KSA” do it as well, based on my ISP experience while I lived there.
+- I am pretty sure some of the countries in GCC “UAE, KSA” do it as well, based on my ISP experience while I lived there.

 Which VPN Protocol you should use is your call.
 It really differs what is the best solution for you based on your needs.
 If all you are thinking about is getting a VOIP calls unblocked in Dubai or to watch American Netflix in Canada, then PPTP might be your thing.
 In case you are paranoid about your security and do want to make sure “as humanly possible on the Internet” that you are protecting your traffic, you might want to consider TOR at a VPN provider with a NO LOG policy.